kelsisummers/TrailBlazer-App/README.md

 Description:

-We’ve created a trail finder app that shows trails based on limited search criteria, whereby users can select a trail that matches their desired area, length, difficulty level, etc. We created this application to inspire our community of fellow outdoor enthusiasts who love of an adventure.
+We’ve created a trail finder app that shows trails based on limited search criteria, whereby users can select a trail that matches their desired area, length, difficulty level, etc. We created this application to inspire our community of fellow outdoor enthusiasts who love an adventure.

 In this application we used:
   - AJAX call to Hiking Project API using latitude/longitude data from user input